Author, Mike Smith

 What does a SWIFT transfer cost?

-There are generally two types of charges to be aware of:
+For international SWIFT transfers, there are generally two types of charges to be aware of:

 - Fees